Bachelor of Fine Arts (BFA) Program in Dance

 The BFA curriculum offers the serious and dedicated dance student professional training in classical ballet and contemporary modern dance, as well as an extensive curriculum in composition.
-Performance both on campus and on tour is an integral and required part of dance training at Purchase.
+Performance both on campus and on tour is an integral part of dance training at Purchase.

 Students earn a BFA in dance.
 All students enter the conservatory program in the area of dance performance.
 Subsequently, they may remain in dance performance or apply for one the following concentrations: ballet, dance composition (choreography), or dance production.

 Concentration decisions are approved by the Dance Board of Study.
 Sophomore jury results determine a student’s concentration status.

 Conservatory of Dance students in all concentrations are expected to maintain a grade of C or higher in all required dance courses, excluding the senior project.
 (For students in the composition concentration, a minimum GPA of B+ is required in all composition courses.)
 A grade of C- or lower constitutes a failure to demonstrate successful academic or artistic progress.
 A student who receives grades of C- or lower for two or more semesters may no longer be eligible for scholarship funds and performance opportunities and may be dismissed from the conservatory.

 All BFA students study classical ballet and modern dance daily.
 Students audition in a placement class at the beginning of each year and are evaluated and placed in technique class levels at the discretion of the faculty.